gidzone/sfdc-node/Readme.md

 ## sfdc-node
 	Node.js wrapper for the Salesforce REST API leverging express and the OAuth 2.0 packages.
+	The sample application can be found here: https://github.com/gidzone/nodejs-sfdc-sample

 ## Quickstart
 	Here is how to configure sfdc-node to authenticate with Salesforce via OAuth in order to make calls using the Salesforce REST API.
 	This quick start assumes the following:
-		- remote access application has been set up via Setup->Develop->Remote Access
+		* remote access application has been set up via Setup->Develop->Remote Access
-		- an express based application has been created
+		* an express based application has been created

+	`
 	//app.js
-	var sfdc = require('./sfdc-node'); //or require('sfdc-node)
+	var sfdc = require('./sfdc-node'); //or require('sfdc-node')

 	//OAuth Configuration
 	var clientId = '<enter your client id from Setup->Develop->Remote Access>';